Canon 550D vs Nikon D3200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 550D and Nikon D3200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 550D and the D3200 have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the D3200 have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the D3200 was followed by the Nikon D3300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 550D and D3200 can be found, respectively, in the Canon 550D Manual (free pdf) or the online Nikon D3200 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 550D or the Nikon D3200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.